Urgent Care Billing:

 Epic Medical Solutions Inc.

-For all our billing inquiries please contact us at :
+For all billing inquiries please contact us at :

 Co-Pay : It is a payment that is specified in your insurance policy and paid by the insured person each time a medical service is accessed.

-Deductible: It is the amount of expenses that must be paid out of pocket before an insurer will pay any expenses.Put plain and simple , a deductible is the amount you pay for health care services before your health insurance begins to pay.
+Deductible: It is the amount of expenses that must be paid out of pocket before an insurer will pay any expenses.In other words , a deductible is the amount you pay for health care services before your health insurance begins to pay.

 Guarantor: Often a parent or guardian of a minor child,a guarantor on a medical form is an individual who has agreed to pay the medical service provider incase the patient is unable to make a payment or refuses payment.